 How To Buy A Home When The Seller Will Not Negotiate

-I have been talking with quite a few people lately about how to buy a home in this very wonderful buyer's market.
+I have been talking with quite a few people lately about how to buy a home in this very wonderful real estate market.

 In most cases, these people had been working with a friend (inexperienced in real estate), and they were finding great homes but could never reach an agreement with the homeowner.